 Also - here is my whole library of posts on Croatian culture.

 Have you ever thought of literature and travel guides as two opposites?
 The former as fiction and the latter as facts?
 If that was the case, no traveller would seek out foreign literature in translation.

 So why do we read foreign writers when we want a deeper understanding of a place we are about to visit?

 Here is a list of my 5 essential whys:

-So let me quench your desire for Croatian literature before you set off on your journey.
+So let me quench your desire for the best Croatia books before you set off on your journey.
 Most of you will have heard of the Nobel Prize winner Ivo Andrić and his classic The Bridge Over The Drina or the popular travelogue Black Lamb And Grey Falcon by Rebecca West.

 My Croatia essential reading list is a bit different.
-It includes both fiction and non-fiction available in the English translation.
-I chose the titles published in the last 25 years (with a couple of exceptions) that paint a rich and engaging picture of Zagreb and Croatia.
+It includes Croatian fiction and non-fiction in the English translation.
+But I also added novels originally written in English which are set in Croatia.
+Apart from a couple of exceptions, all titles are published in the last 25 years.

 Some books focus more on the early 1990s years and the topics of war and post-socialist transitions.
 Others are very recent, portraying the Croatia that you will meet if you go there now.
 I find both perspectives valuable, especially to observe how much and how fast the country is changing.

 This collection of crime stories features several Croatian writers.
 Each of their stories is set in a different location across Croatia’s capital, revealing its darker, funnier and slightly rougher side.
 If you thought that Croats, and East Europeans in general, have no sense of humour – think again.
 These stories may be noir-ish but they’ll teach you what the locals find funny too.

 2. Farewell, Cowboy